karimbahgat/Pytess/README.rst

 Platforms
 ---------

 Tested on Python version 2.x.
+As of 0.1.1 should work with both Python 2.x and 3.x.

 Dependencies
 ------------